The eLicensing system is back online. The launch of the new and improved system has been postponed to spring 2021. Learn more.

 Some charter schools may require this in addition to any requirements needed for CDE, in which case you will get printed for both your charter school and for CDE.

 Getting fingerprinted as a non-licensed employee of public school district (bus driver, custodian, office staff, etc)

-Fingerprint results will go directly to your school district -- not to CDE -- and cannot be used for licensing purposes.
+The background check results will go directly to your school district -- not to CDE -- and cannot be used for licensing purposes.

 Q: I live outside of Colorado, do I have to come to Colorado to be fingerprinted?

-Q: Can I get fingerprinted at my local police or Sheriff's Office?
+Q: Can I get fingerprinted at my local police or sheriff's office?

-- View an overview of circumstances that may result in Denial, Suspension, Revocation, or Annulment of Licenses.
+- View an overview of circumstances that may result in Denial, Suspension, Revocation or Annulment of Licenses.